emuflight/EmuFlight/.github/ISSUE_TEMPLATE/configuration-issue.md

 ---
 name: Configuration Issue
-about: Find help if you are struggling with configuring EmuFlightX
+about: Find help if you are struggling with configuring EmuFlight

 ---